-- Subsidy expenses estimated at Rs 2.5 Lakh Crore, almost the same as in the interim Budget.
+- Subsidy expenses are estimated at Rs 2.5 Lakh Crore, almost the same as in the interim Budget.

 - FDI in the insurance sector insurance from 26% to 49%.

-- Budgetary provision for Pooled Municipal Debt Obligation enhanced from Rs 5000 crores to Rs 50,000 crores to promote and finance infrastructure projects in urban areas on shared risk basis.
+- Budgetary provision for Pooled Municipal Debt Obligation enhanced from Rs 5000 crores to Rs 50,000 crores to promote and finance infrastructure projects in urban areas on a shared risk basis.

 - No move to repeal retrospective tax amendments

 - No clear plan to reduce subsidies.

 - No clear strategy to recapitalize PSU banks or take the NPA problem

 - No clear timeline for implementation of GST